daniilraptanov/daniilraptanov/README.md

 Currently I'm focused on such tech stacks: Python3 (Flask, SqlAlchemy, Alembic), Node.JS (Express, Sequelize), React.JS with Redux.<br>But I'm convinced that technologies are not as important as approaches and right thinking.

+# software engineering

+I have full-stack development experience since 2021.
+I have worked with Python (Flask, SQLAlchemy), frontend technologies (HTML, CSS, JS/TS, React, Redux), object-relational databases (PostgreSQL), and Node.js (Express.js, Sequelize).

+I studied computer engineering at **Kharkiv Radiotechnical College** and am currently continuing my studies at **Kharkiv National University of Radioelectronics**.
+Additionally, I completed the **SoftServe IT Academy (2022–2023) course** — *"DevOps Fundamentals: Team Project Stage"*, where I learned CI/CD concepts and gained experience with Docker, Terraform, AWS, and other tools.

+## Skills

+- Understanding the principles of **OOP** and **FP**
+- Applying **design patterns** in practice
+- Understanding the **MVC approach**
+- Knowledge of **algorithms**
+- Familiarity with **computer networks**

 <!--
 **daniilraptanov/daniilraptanov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.